 - Draw the area you wish to trap on the map

-- Make sure that the area you want to trap is completely visible within the map
+- Make sure that the area you want to trap is completely visible within the map view before you begin

 - Use the polygon tool (the pentagon icon at the bottom of the map) to define the area you want to manage.